 So let's take it a step further and see how my 14" sash saw compares to Bowie's knife in the sandbar fight, particularly when filed 12 ppi hybrid-cut on a hardy .025-gauge plate.
 This is where rugged durability and precision converge at a high level, especially when you're new to hand tools and you want the perfect starter saw that will never outlast its usefullness.
 It can be used as a larger carcase saw for cuts against the grain, or a medium-range tenon saw when you want to sink it up to the hilt when crafting tenon cheeks with the grain.
 It's just a great all-around size, and that's why Disston made so many back saws with the same specs well over a century ago that are still floating around on eBay today.

 Here's a run-down on the specs:

 - Fasteners in standard brass or optional gunsmith-blued or stainless alloys.
-You may also choose the niter-blued or nickel-plated finishes for the carbon steel fasteners.
+You may also choose the niter-blued or bright nickel-plated finishes for the carbon steel fasteners.

 - RC 50-52 .02-thin premium Swedish spring steel sawplate for carcase configuration, and .025-gauge for the sash configuration.